claudia-bianchini/Project-Bianchini-Agroclimatology/README.md

 ## DEVELOPER GUIDE

-A more detailed description of the project may be needed for modifying and acting on [Project Bianchini Agroclimatology].
+A more detailed description of the project may be needed for modifying and acting on [Project-Bianchini-Agroclimatology].
 The script is organized in modules:

 ### main.py